John Gates

-John "Johnny" Gates, born Solomon Regenstreif (28 September 1913 – 23 May 1992) was an American Communist business man, best remembered as one of the individuals spearheading a failed attempt at liberalization of the Communist Party USA in 1957.
+John "Johnny" Gates (born Solomon Regenstreif; September 28, 1913 – May 23, 1992) was an American communist functionary and journalist, best remembered as one of the individuals spearheading a failed attempt at liberalization of the Communist Party USA in 1957.

-Background
+Early life

-Solomon Regenstreif, better known by the Anglo-Saxon name he later adopted, John Gates, was born in 1913 in New York City, the son of ethnic Jewish parents who hailed from Poland.
+Solomon Regenstreif, better known by the Anglo-Saxon name he later adopted, John Gates, was born in Manhattan, New York on September 28, 1913, the son of ethnic Jewish parents who hailed from Poland.

 Career

+Gates joined the Communist Party in 1930 while attending the City College of New York.
 Active in the campaign to free the Scottsboro Boys, Gates left college prior to graduation so that he could pursue his radical political activism.
 Gates first worked with unemployed workers in Ohio, eventually running unsuccessfully for the city council of Youngstown.

-Spanish Civil War veteran
+Spanish Civil War

 When the Spanish Civil War broke out, Gates joined the Abraham Lincoln Brigade and fought in Spain.
 In March 1938, at the age of 24, Gates rose to the rank of battalion political commissar of the Lincoln-Washington Battalion.
 In this capacity, Gates gained a reputation as a strict disciplinarian.
 He later admitted he had gone somewhat overboard.
 In 1938, he was involved in the controversial decision to execute a deserter named Paul White who had left the lines before having a change of heart and returning, only to be executed for disciplinary reasons.
 The decision caused great dissension in the Lincoln Brigade's ranks, forcing the immediate declaration that no further executions would take place.